-Audit & Risk Committee: This is a key body in the control of risk as well as assessment of the controls that are in place to mitigate risks.
-It is comprised of three directors with the Chief Executive Officer and other members of the Senior Management Team attending meetings as required.
+Risk Committee: This is a key body in the control of risk.
+It is comprised of four directors with the Chief Risk Officer, Chief Executive Officer and other members of the Senior Management Team attending meetings as required.
 The committee does not form a view on the acceptability of risks but instead reviews risks and controls that are used to mitigate those risks.
 This includes the identification, assessment and reporting of risks.
-The committee considers and confirms that the significant risks and controls are to be assessed within the internal audit plan.
-The Audit & Risk committee receives the internal audit reports on assessment and compliance with the controls, and provides feedback to the Board for their consideration.
+Regular monitoring is carried out by quarterly review of operational reports and control assignments to confirm whether risks are within the parameters outlined by the Board.